gethypervisual/gridsome-plugin-netlify-cms/README.md

 Customize the value of the `title` tag in your CMS HTML (shows in the browser bar).

+### `enableIdentityWidget`

+(_optional_, type: `boolean`, default: `true`)

+`enableIdentityWidget` is `true` by default, allowing [Netlify Identity](https://www.netlify.com/docs/identity/) to be used without configuration, but you may need to disable it in some cases, such as when using a Netlify CMS backend that conflicts.
+This is currently known to be the case when using the GitLab backend, but only when using implicit OAuth.

 ## Example

 Here is the plugin with example values for all options (note that no option is